SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 before the list of parameters.
 If you use a capture list, you must also use the `in` keyword, even if you omit the parameter names, parameter types, and return type.
+The last expression in the capture list can be followed by an optional comma.

 The entries in the capture list are initialized when the closure is created.